kbardool/CarND-Advanced-Lane-Lines/Writeup-AdvancedLaneFinding.md

 The curvature message displayed on the image is built in  <code class=redcode>curvatureMsg_V1()</code> ( `classes/imagepipeline.py`, lines 749-767)

-**Note:** Radius of curvature for video frames are calculated using the same algorithm, but using numpy polynomial .
-See appendix A for more details
+**Note:** Radius of curvature for video frames are calculated using the same algorithm, but using numpy `Polynomial` class .
+See [Appendix A](#appendicies)  for more details

 #### 2.8.
 Describe how (and identify where in your code) you calculated the position of the vehicle with respect to center.

-The position of the vehicle with respect to the lane center is calculated in  <code class=redcode>offCenterMsg_V1()</code> (`classes/imagepipeline.py`, lines 688-718)
+The position of the vehicle with respect to the lane center is calculated in  <code class=redcode>offCenterMsg_V1()</code> (`classes/imagepipeline.py`, lines 688-718).
+The left on right start positions of fitted lanes (at bottom of road area) are used in conjunction with the image center line `center_x` to determine the amount of deviation from the center line both in pixels and meters.

 ```python
 def offCenterMsg_v1(y_eval, left_fitx, right_fitx, center_x, units = 'm', debug = False):